ChiaraSapo/exp-rob-assignment3/README.md

 # Folders
 # worlds
-- house2.world (given, slightly modified): simulation with a custom-built world: an environment divided into 6 rooms.
+- **house2.world** (given, slightly modified): simulation with a custom-built world: an environment divided into 6 rooms.
 In each room, there is a ball of a different colour.
 Each colour is therefore associated to a different room.
 The robot has an initial position of: x = -5.0, y = 8.0, and with a yaw of -1.57 rad.

 # launch
-- exp3.launch: sets my params, launches the other useful launch files
+- **exp3**: sets my params, launches the other useful launch files
-- gmapping.launch: implements gmapping
+- **gmapping**: implements gmapping
-- move_base: implements movebase
+- **move_base**: implements movebase
-- sim_w1: creates the gazebo enviroment
+- **sim_w1**: creates the gazebo enviroment

 # urdf
 - human.urdf (given): person